Akil Baddoo Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

+- The Brewers pitching staff is 27th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Brewers' 3.47 team ERA ranks sixth across all MLB pitching staffs.
+- The Brewers have the seventh-ranked team ERA among all MLB pitching staffs (3.52).

-- Brewers pitchers combine to rank 15th in baseball in home runs surrendered (24 total, 1.1 per game).
+- Brewers pitchers combine to surrender 26 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Rea (0-0) pitches for the Brewers to make his third start this season.
+- Peralta (2-2 with a 3.97 ERA and 23 strikeouts in 22 2/3 innings pitched) gets the start for the Brewers, his fifth of the season.

-- In his most recent time out on Wednesday, the right-hander threw five innings against the Seattle Mariners, giving up four earned runs while surrendering five hits.
+- His last time out came on Saturday against the Boston Red Sox, when the righty threw 5 2/3 innings, surrendering four earned runs while allowing five hits.

+- In four games this season, the 26-year-old has amassed an ERA of 3.97, with 9.1 strikeouts per nine innings.
+Opponents are batting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.